China Joint Venture: 7 Considerations to Reach a Successful JV Agreement

 To prevent potential deadlock or dispute, parties to the JV should take preemptive measures – that is, insert clear measures into the JV agreement.
 This is especially important given the current trend of the global economy.

-Measures can include a well-organized corporate constitution and voting mechanism, a list of behaviors that can seriously damage the foundation of the cooperation, a list of right to exit and triggering events, etc. The combination of several measures in the JV agreement will grant flexibility to the shareholders when a worst scenario occurs and protect the shareholder’s interest.
+Measures can include a well-organized corporate constitution and voting mechanism, a list of behaviors that can seriously damage the foundation of the cooperation, a list of rights to exit and triggering events, etc. The combination of several measures in the JV agreement will grant flexibility to the shareholders when the worst scenario occurs and protect the shareholder’s interest.

 Key takeaways